opensearch-project/documentation-website/_api-reference/index-apis/create-index.md

 * `zstd` - This codec uses the [`Zstandard` compression algorithm](https://github.com/facebook/zstd), which provides a good balance between compression ratio and speed.
 It provides significant compression comparable to `best_compression` codec with reasonable CPU usage and improved indexing/search performance comparable to `default` codec.
 * `zstd_no_dict` This codec is similar to `zstd` but excludes the dictionary compression feature.
 It provides faster indexing and search operations compared to `zstd` at the expense of a slightly larger index size.

-'zstd' and 'zstd_no_dict' are the new codecs introduced in OpenSearch v2.9.0.
-They provide an option to configure the compression level as an index setting 'index.codec.compression_level' which is not available for other codecs.
+`zstd` and `zstd_no_dict` are the new codecs introduced in OpenSearch v2.9.0.
+They provide an option to configure the compression level as an index setting `index.codec.compression_level` which is not available for other codecs.
 {: .note}
 index.routing_partition_size | The number of shards a custom routing value can go to.
 Routing helps an imbalanced cluster by relocating values to a subset of shards rather than just a single shard.
 To enable, set this value to greater than 1 but less than `index.number_of_shards`.
 Default is 1. index.soft_deletes.retention_lease.period | The maximum amount of time to retain a shard's history of operations.
 Default is `12h`.